Holy Eucharist

 Christ the King’s Mass schedule can be found at the bottom of this page.

 We do not currently offer a program to prepare children for First Eucharist.
-Please see the section below for CTK’s partner parishes that do.

 FAQ’s